hvera/RepData_PeerAssessment1/PA1_template.md

 > 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-_Using the mean for the interval, fill in the missing values._
+_We will fill in the missing values using the mean for the interval._

 ```r
 # merge the original dataset with the mean steps per interval set
 fixed_data <- merge(df, mean_steps, by = "interval", sort = FALSE)

 # now plug in the mean_steps value for the missing NA values
 fixed_data$steps[is.na(fixed_data$steps)] <- fixed_data$mean_steps[is.na(fixed_data$steps)]
 head(fixed_data)